 - Investigating insurance coverage for all drivers involved

-All of these are evaluated to determine the most important factor in a Georgia car accident: fault.
+All of these get evaluated to determine the most essential factor in a Georgia car accident: fault.

 Determining Fault in the Georgia Car Accident

 As insurance adjusters evaluate the accident, those injured in the accident are getting medical treatment and having their vehicles repaired.
-These expenses are not immediately covered by either insurance company.
-First, the insurers must work behind the scenes to determine who was at fault.
+Either insurance company does not immediately cover these expenses.
+So first, the insurers must work behind the scenes to determine who was at fault.

 Once the fault is determined, the insurance companies will negotiate to decide which must provide reimbursement for incurred expenses.
 This is not usually a simple process.
-Although Title 51 of the Georgia Code outlines state law on negligence and liability, it does not dictate fault determination in auto accidents.
+Although the Official Code of Georgia Annotated (OCGA) Title 51 outlines state law on negligence and liability, it does not dictate fault determination in auto accidents.
 That is ultimately up to the insurance companies.

 After investigating the car accident, insurance companies will assign each party a percentage of fault.
-Georgia uses modified comparative negligence, which means a driver can still recover damages if they are less than 50% at fault for the accident.
+Under OCGA §51-12-33, Georgia uses modified comparative negligence, which means a driver can still recover damages if they are less than 50% at fault for the accident.

-For example, say the insurance companies deem one driver is mostly, 80%, at fault and the other driver is 20% at fault.
+For example, say the insurance companies deem one driver is mostly 80% at fault, and the other driver is 20% at fault.
 The second driver would still be compensated for 20% of their damages.
 The drivers’ insurance companies would also hold the same percentage of fault.
-If only one driver is at fault, their insurance company would be responsible for paying the not-at-fault driver’s damages.
+If only one driver is at fault, their insurance company will pay for the damages.

 Drivers may also advocate for lower percentages of fault with help from their car accident lawyers.
 They can help gather evidence to prove the other driver’s fault and negotiate with the insurance adjuster for a fair settlement.